 Also called host side ports, these ports enable the flow of information between different applications, services, or the internet and the computers in your network.
 Unlike in switch ports, data is transferred without a physical point of attachment or hardware, such as data cables.
 The communication is carried out based on port numbers and port services.

 A port scanner tool can scan network ports to identify their connectivity details, and display the results to the user in real time.
 This tool plays an important role in improving network security as it provides complete visibility and control over network ports.
-Since ports play a crucial part in enabling network communication, the visibility offered by network port scanners help you identify unauthorized port access, malicious services running in them, and block suspicious ports.
+Since ports play a crucial part in enabling network communication, the visibility offered by network port scanner tools help you identify unauthorized port access, malicious services running in them, and block suspicious ports.

 Port scanners also play an important role in analyzing network resource usage.
 It scans your network ports and displays the number of available ports, used ports, and device details for accessing a port such as its IP and MAC addresses.
 This helps you better track resource usage and enhance capacity planning.